 A few things to note about the ingredients:

-- Oat flour: I make my own oat flour by blending rolled oats in the Vitamix or food processor for about 1-2 minutes until it becomes a fine grain.
+- Oat flour: To make these muffins gluten-free, I use oat flour.
+I make my own oat flour by blending rolled oats in the Vitamix or food processor for about 1-2 minutes until it becomes a fine grain.
 You will also find oat flour in the baking section or the healthy section of the grocery store or online.
-For another muffin recipe using oat flour try these healthy blackberry muffins!
+For another muffin recipe using oat flour, try these healthy blackberry muffins!

 - Cranberries: I have tested this recipe with fresh whole cranberries and whole frozen cranberries, both work great!
-If using frozen berries do not defrost them first.
-I also tried the recipe with dried cranberries however I found a much more subtle flavor and prefer the berries that aren't dehydrated better.
+If using frozen berries, do not defrost them first.
+I also tried the recipe with dried cranberries; however, I found a much more subtle flavor and prefer the berries that aren't dehydrated.

 - Hemp hearts: Using these tiny white and green seeds in the muffins increases the protein.
+I buy mine from Organic Matters in bulk.
 Read more below.

 In 3 tablespoons of hemp hearts, there is 9.4 grams of protein.
-A really great option for a plant based or whole food protein source.
-If you are wondering what to do with hemp hearts sprinkle them on salads, add to soups, or granola, and have in smoothies.
+A really great option for a plant-based or whole-food protein source.
+If you are wondering what to do with hemp hearts, sprinkle them on salads, add them to soups, or granola, and have them in smoothies.

 Hemp hearts vs hemp seeds: Hemp seeds have a harder shell that is a light brown and grey color, they are crunchy and are high in fiber.
 Hemp hearts have the hull removed and are light green and white in color.
 I like to use hemp hearts as the texture is much more subtle and easy to add to so many recipes.

-Try my chocolate hemp smoothie, a delicious hemp seed breakfast recipe!
+Try my chocolate hemp smoothie, a delicious recipe with hemp hearts!

 Follow along with these step-by-step photos from my kitchen.
 It's kinda like we are making them together.

-- Preheat the oven to 425 degrees Fahrenheit.
-In the blender container place the eggs, oil, sugar, vanilla, and peeled orange.
+- Preheat the oven to 425 degrees Fahrenheit (215C).
+In the blender container, place the eggs, oil, sugar, vanilla, and peeled orange.
 Blend for about 1 minute on high speed until everything is smooth and liquid.

 - Add 1 ½ cups of the cranberries and stir them into the oat flour mixture.
-When the berries are coated it helps prevent them from sinking to the bottom of the muffins when they bake.
+I have found that when the berries are coated in flour, it helps prevent them from sinking to the bottom of the muffins when they bake.

 - Place muffin liners into a muffin pan (they are a must-use for this recipe for smooth removal).
 Fill each muffin cup all the way up, about ⅓ cup each.
 Place the remaining ½ cup of cranberries on top of the hemp muffin batter.

-- Place the muffin tin in the preheated oven (425 degrees Fahrenheit) to bake for 8 minutes, then turn the oven down to 375 degrees Fahrenheit and bake for another 8-10 minutes, until they are fully baked.
+- Place the muffin tin in the preheated oven (425 degrees Fahrenheit or 215C) to bake for 8 minutes, then turn the oven down to 375 degrees Fahrenheit (190C) and bake for another 8-10 minutes, until they are fully baked.

 Tips for hemp heart muffins

-- Make sure the baking soda and baking powder you are using are fresh for a good rise.
+- Make sure the baking soda and baking powder you are using are fresh for a good rise in these orange muffins with fresh cranberries!

 - Use cupcake liners.
-With the big tops it makes them easier to remove from the pan without breaking them!
-I have used silicone liners or paper liners for this recipe.
-I find when the muffins are in a grease pan or with paper liners they will bake 2-3 minutes faster than when they are in silicone liners.
+With the big tops, it makes them easier to remove from the pan without breaking them!
+I have used silicone liners or paper liners for this muffin hemp heart recipe.
+I find that when the muffins are in a grease pan or with paper liners, they will bake 2-3 minutes faster than when they are in silicone liners.

 Did you make these orange cranberry hemp heart muffins?
 Would you take 5 seconds to give a star rating and review just below the recipe?
 That means SOO much to me!!
 And it helps the growth of the Beside the Mountain blog.
 (Your email address will not be shown).